 Privately, after a while, Tom organised a royal court!
 He was the prince; his special comrades were guards, chamberlains, equerries, lords and ladies in waiting, and the royal family.
 Daily the mock prince was received with elaborate ceremonials borrowed by Tom from his romantic readings; daily the great affairs of the mimic kingdom were discussed in the royal council, and daily his mimic highness issued decrees to his imaginary armies, navies, and viceroyalties.

 So, I guess there are both boys and girls that fantasize about being princes and princesses, and when they grow up, they follow the doings of British royalty with some of that longing still in their hearts.
-For such people, this story in The Prince and the Pauper might grip them.
-To them, it would be a great injustice if the rightful heir to the throne should be denied his seat upon it.
+In their minds, whatever miseries were suffered by the common folk in the sixteenth century, the privilege of living in a kingdom and being ruled over by a monarch must have made it all worthwhile.
+For such people, this story in The Prince and the Pauper would likely be engaging, for they would think it a great injustice should the wrong person become king.

-For me, it was a complete matter of indifference.
-That Edward’s father, Henry VIII, was a cruel and murderous tyrant drives home just how terrible it can be to live in a country ruled by a king.
-Just as Henry VIII chopped off the heads of tens of thousands of people, including a couple of wives that were inconvenient to him; so too did Queen Mary chop off the head of Lady Jane Grey because she was inconvenient, in addition to burning lots of people at the stake; and so too did Queen Elizabeth chop off the head of Mary, Queen of Scots, because she was inconvenient, along with many others that she had put to death.
-I could go one, but you get the picture: these people were a bunch of psychopaths.
-Are we supposed to imagine that Edward VI, had he lived to be an adult, would not have chopped off lots of heads himself just because they turned out to be inconvenient?
+But even so, what is that injustice compared to that inflicted on the subjects of whoever it is that wears the crown?
+That Edward’s father, Henry VIII, was a cruel and murderous tyrant makes it clear just how terrible it can be to live in a country ruled by a king.
+And just as Henry VIII chopped off the heads of tens of thousands of people, including a couple of wives that were inconvenient to him; so too did Queen Mary chop off the head of Lady Jane Grey because she was inconvenient, in addition to burning lots of people at the stake; and so too did Queen Elizabeth chop off quite a few heads, as well as having many of her subjects drawn and quartered.
+I could go on, but you get the idea: these people were a bunch of psychopaths.
+Are we supposed to imagine that Edward VI, had he lived to be an adult, would not have chopped off quite a few heads himself?
 In the novel and the movie, Edward’s experience as a beggar supposedly made him wise and merciful, but we can believe that only because he never got to be old enough to be vain and tyrannical like the rest of his family.